Things To Do

 1018 Campground Rd, Columbia, TN 38401

 Saturday mornings on the square belong to the farmers market, where Maury County growers set up alongside bakers, jam-makers, flower vendors, and the occasional local craftsman in a gathering that has the informal warmth of a church potluck and the genuine goods to back it up.
-Come early for the best selection of seasonal produce — strawberries in spring, tomatoes in summer, butternut squash in the fall — and stay for the coffee and the conversation.
+Come early for the best selection of seasonal produce, like strawberries in spring, tomatoes in summer, and butternut squash in the fall, and stay for the coffee and the conversation.
 It is one of those small rituals that makes a place feel like a community.

 Public Square, Columbia, TN 38401